kateryna-mykh/restaurant-chain/backend/README.md

 ## How launch this project
 Execute all commands from `backend` project folder.
 1. Configure your database settings in the .env file.
 2. Build the project with Maven.
+(For now build with skipping tests `mvn clean install -DskipTests`)
 3. Build and run with Docker Compose.

 Fill .env file with following environment variables: